CampbeII/Tutorials/Security/Offensive/Linux/command-line.md

 `id` - user and group names.
 Root users are 0, regular start at 1000

-`uname -a` - Operating system information used to determine if an exploit is available.

 `sudo -l` - All root commands.